ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

 Q08: How to create a CLASSIC load Balancer?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
     For creation of CLASSIC load balancer, we will need atleast 2 EC2 instance to be able to see if CLB is forwarding traffic correctly
         a.
 Login to the EC2 Dashboard
         b.
 Under 'Network & Security' click on 'Security' and create a new 'security-group' with inbound rule to allow http at port 80 from anywhere
         c.
 Create two new EC2 instances and select this newly created security as their security group.
         d.
-In the left side vertical menu, under 'Load Balancing' click on 'Load Balancers' then click on 'Create Load Balancer'
+In the left side vertical menu, under 'Load Balancing' click on 'Load Balancers' --> 'Create Load Balancer'
         e.  select 'Classic Load Balancer' and click on create.
         f.  on the 'Define Load Balancer': Provide a Name to the Load Balancer in the default VPC.
             1. LoadBalancerProtocol:   HTTP